jclemens24/react-mealSteal/README.md

 ## How To Use This App??

-1. Clone this repo and simply run `npm install` in the command <!-- markdownlint-disable-next-line MD000 -->
+1. Clone this repo and simply run `npm install` in the terminal <!-- markdownlint-disable-next-line MD000 -->
 2. Run `npm run start` to initiate the dev server and you're up and running